AshleyAlpha/pfolio/README.md

-Project Title: NEWS HIGHLIGHT
+## Project Title: PORTFOLIO
-Author: Alpha Ashley MBABAZI
+## Author: Alpha Ashley MBABAZI
-Description
+## Description

-This application is going to help people who are busy working and always miss news. so it is going to list and preview news articles from various sources for them. the news will be displayed in brief and the user will have to click on read articles to see the news articles then click on read more for more news details and the real source of news.
+This is my portfolio which is a collection of my work samples, projects, and achievements that showcase my skills, abilities, experience, and accomplishments in my field of Information technology.

-Setup Installation
+## Setup Installation
 Node js has to be used to run the application

-Cloning
+## Cloning
 in terminal
 git clone https://github.com/AshleyAlpha/pfolio.git then, cd pfolio

-Technologies Used:
+## Technologies Used:
 the Terminal were used,
 Github were used,
 Java Script and Node JS were used.

-Known Bugs
+## Known Bugs
 There are no known bugs so far.

-Acknowledgement
+## Acknowledgement
-She can code
+Shecancode
 Contacts
 Tel: +250727221564 you can call and whatsapp me on that number.
 Email address: avril.mamie95@gmail.com

-License
+## License
 MT License. copyright (c) 2024 Alpha Ashley MBABAZI.